-If the probabilities are approximated by observing the transitions during a large number \(N\) of clock cycles, we obtain:
+If the probabilities are approximated by observing the transitions during a large number \(N\) of clock cycles, we obtain

-then \(D(z)\) can be estimated by the relative amount of rising and falling edges of \(z\) over a time interval \(N\).
+Hence, \(D(z)\) can be estimated by the relative amount of rising and falling edges of \(z\) over a time interval \(N\).

-Additionally, Ghosh \etal presented a theorem \cite{esac-gdkw} which relates the output value probability with the input values probabilities on a combinatorial circuit.
+Ghosh \etal derived a theorem \cite{esac-gdkw} which relates the output value probability with the input values probabilities on a combinatorial circuit.
 If the input signals have a probability distribution independent of time (\ie they form a stationary process), then the output signal \(z\) will also have this characteristic.
-This means that under this condition, the TP \(D(z)\) does not change in time.
+This means for stationary input signals that the TP \(D(z)\) does not change in time.

 Wong \etal \cite{tpdm-wdc} estimated the maximum functioning frequency of an arbitrary circuit by measuring its output TP.
 With a careful selection of the input signals, they ensured a constant TP of the output under normal operating frequencies.
-They performed various measurements at increasing frequencies, up until the point where changes in the TP were observed.
-The change indicated that the circuit started failing, and the maximum frequency was reached.
-The proposed setup was implemented on a 65 nm Altera Cyclone III FPGA, as in \autoref{fig:transition-probability}.
+They performed various measurements at increasing frequencies, up to the point at which changes in the TP could be observed.
+The change indicated that the maximum frequency was reached, and the circuit started to fail.
+The proposed setup was implemented on a 65 nm Altera Cyclone III FPGA, as shown in \autoref{fig:transition-probability}.
 The CUT and registers were clocked from a test clock generator.
 On each clock cycle, the test vector generator injected input vectors, which propagated through the CUT generating an output \(z(k)\).
 In addition, the sample register captured a sample \(y(k)\) from the CUT at a frequency \(f_{clk}\).
-An asynchronous counter counted the transitions in \(y(k)\) over \(N\) clock periods, later used to estimate \(D(y)\) in the TP analyser circuit.
-When \(f_{clk}\) is within the operational range, and no faults occur on the circuit, then \(y(k) = z(k)\) and the transition probabilities \(D(y) = D(z)\).
+An asynchronous counter recorded the transitions in \(y(k)\) over \(N\) clock periods, later used to estimate \(D(y)\) in the TP analyser circuit.
+When \(f_{clk}\) is within the operational range and no faults occur on the circuit, then \(y(k) = z(k)\) and the transition probabilities \(D(y) = D(z)\).
 If \(f_{clk}\) is increased above the CUT propagation time, then \(y\) will start to sample values of the previous cycle (\ie \(y(k) = z(k - 1)\)), thus changing \(D(y)\).